ks-condor/MeMoviesApp/README.md

 - It supports dark theme too 🌗.

 ## Using [`Trello`](https://trello.com/)
-To manage tasks and correctly apply agile methodologies, Trello was used to complement, you can see the work board here [**(PelisVideos Lite Tablero)**](https://trello.com/invite/b/3dQxUxSi/f431b2c62931212c1f0d7dc5bbde675e/pelisvideos-lite) Trello.
+To manage tasks and correctly apply agile methodologies, Trello was used to complement, you can see the work board here [**(MeMoviesApp Board)**](https://trello.com/invite/b/3dQxUxSi/f431b2c62931212c1f0d7dc5bbde675e/pelisvideos-lite) Trello.

 ## 🔨Built With 🛠️